obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/for Plugin Developers.md

 ---
-aliases:
-  - "Resources and Guides for Plugin Developers"
+aliases: ["Resources and Guides for Plugin Developers"]
-tags:
+tags: [seedling, MOC]
-  - seedling
-  - MOC
 ---

 # for Plugin Developers

 This note collects resources and guides for beginner and expert plugin developers for [[Obsidian]].

 See also [[for Plugin Developers to Automate Tests|Resources and Guides for Plugin Developers writing Tests]].